| Send J.Coolidge a Message |

 Jacqueline Coolidge

-Summary: Over 20 years of professional experience with private sector development in developing and transition countries, with a focus on policy, legal, tax, and regulatory reforms to improve the investment climate/business enabling environment.
-Expertise in regulatory reform and related results measurement, especially compliance costs for businesses with licensing/regulations and business tax administration.
-Monitoring and evaluation of reforms to improve investment climate/business enabling environment.
-Economic analysis of the effects of policy/legal/tax and regulatory reforms on investment (both foreign direct investment and domestic SME growth).
+Over 25 years of professional experience with private sector development and investment climate reform in developing and transition countries, with a focus on policy, tax, legal, and regulatory reforms to improve the investment climate/business enabling environment, at both the national and sub-national levels.
+Leading expert in measurement of compliance costs for businesses with regard to business taxes and licensing/regulation in developing countries.
+Expertise in monitoring and evaluation of reforms to improve investment climate/business enabling environment.
+Experience with analysis of the impacts of policy/legal/tax and regulatory reforms on compliance and investment (both foreign direct investment and domestic SME growth).
 Statistical analysis of business investment and formalization in developing and transition economies.
-Extensive experience in Central and Eastern Europe, Eastern and Southern Africa, and the Caribbean.
+Extensive field experience in Central and Eastern Europe, Eastern and Southern Africa, and the Caribbean.

 Professional History: